Operating System Concepts

 A deadlock condition can occur in a system if the following four conditions occur simultaneously:

-3. No prioritization: Resources cannot be prioritized; that is, a resource can only be voluntarily released by the process holding it after that process has completed its task.
+Resources cannot be preempted.
+A resource can be released only voluntarily by the process holding it, after that process has completed its task.

 In general, we can deal with the deadlock problem in one of three ways:

-• Allow the system to enter a crash stateWe can detect it and recover it.
+- Allow the system to enter a deadlock state, detect it, and recover.

-• You can completely ignore the problem and avoid any crashes in the system.
+- You can completely ignore the problem and assume that deadlocks never occur in the system.

 Memory Management